-At June 30, 2012, we had outstanding \$50.0 million aggregate principal amount of 6.75% Senior Notes due 2016, or 6.75% Unregistered Notes.
+At September 30, 2012, we had outstanding \$50.0 million aggregate principal amount of 6.75% Senior Notes due 2016, or 6.75% Unregistered Notes.
 The Bank of New York Mellon Trust Company, N.A. serves as trustee under the related indenture.
 Interest is payable semi-annually on March 1 and September 1 of each year.
-The related issuance costs are being amortized over the life of the 6.75% Unregistered Notes utilizing the straight line method which approximates the effective interest method.
-The 6.75% Unregistered Notes will mature on March 1, 2016 and have an overall effective interest rate of 8.55%.
+Prior to the Sale, the related issuance costs were being amortized over the life of the 6.75% Unregistered Notes utilizing the straight line method which approximated the effective interest method.
+As of September 24, 2012, there were no issuance costs related to the 6.75% Unregistered Notes included in our Consolidated Balance Sheet as all costs were written off as part of the purchase price allocation.
+However, the premium established as a result of the Sale will be amortized over the remaining period of the

+6.75% Unregistered Notes utilizing the effective interest method.
+The 6.75% Unregistered Notes will mature on March 1, 2016.
 The 6.75% Unregistered Notes are senior unsecured obligations and rank equal in rights of payment to all of Southern Star's existing and future unsecured indebtedness and are effectively junior to any secured indebtedness of Southern Star to the extent of the value of the assets securing such indebtedness, if any.
 All covenants, restrictions, and other terms and conditions are identical to those for the 6.75% Registered Notes described above.
 We have the right to redeem all or part of the 6.75% Unregistered Notes at premiums defined in the indenture.